scepman/scepman-docs/docs/certificate-deployment/other-1/domain-controller-certificates.md

 The script writes a continuous log file to the directory where it is stored.
 If you do not want this log file, leave out the `-LogToFile` parameter.
 You can instead redirect the Information, Error, and/or Debug streams into files (e.g. `6>logfile.txt 2>&1`).

 For WHfB, all DCs running version 2016 or newer need a Kerberos Authentication certificate.
 Older DCs forward authentication requests to newer DCs, thus they do not necessarily require a Kerberos Authentication certificate.
 It is a best practice, though, to supply them with certificates, too.

+### Phase-out of an Existing Internal PKI

+Please ensure that Internal PKIs do not enroll DC certificates (Certificate Templates "Domain Controller", "Domain Controller Authentication", and "Kerberos Authentication") in parallel with SCEPman.
+Otherwise, the DCs might use the DC certificate from the Internal PKI, which is considered untrusted if e.g. the CDP is unreachable.
+The SCEPman DC certificate can be used for all purposes for which the certificates of the above-mentioned templates can be used for, e.g. Kerberos authentication and LDAPS.

+The easiest way to accomplish this, is to stop the internal CAs issuing certificates for the templates "Domain Controller", "Domain Controller Authentication", and "Kerberos Authentication".
+In the Certification Authority MMC Snap-In, delete these templates from the list of issued templates of each Internal CA. Then, delete already issued certificates from the Internal CA from your Domain Controllers' "MY" Stores (`certlm.msc` and navigate to Personal).
+Even after a `gpupdate /force`, no new DC certificate from the Internal PKI should appear in the DC's Personal store.